NSLS-II/project-management/documents/JupyterHub.md

 Users will access all data through databroker.
-Currently, that means using databroker's Python API to load the data into a Python process and either work on it their or export it to files.
+Currently, that means using databroker's Python API to load the data into a Python process and either work on it there or export it to files.
 In time, an HTTP API, a web interface, and other GUI interfaces will be developed by DAMA and other bluesky collaborators.

 ### Databases